KAZAKHSTAN: Bookshop censorship, ban on all non-Hanafi Sunni Muslim literature

 Bessmertnaya of the ARA told Forum 18 that "we read the police report to him [Cherkasov] in the presence of two witnesses, and according to the procedures we could refer the case to the Court, which we did".
 She told Forum 18 that Cherkasov was distributing religious literature in "an unauthorised place."
 She stated that "distribution based on the Law can only be allowed in authorised places by Akimats, or in religious buildings."

 Asked what would happen if Cherkasov's co-believers continue to distribute literature despite being fined, Bessmertnaya stated that "more serious measures will be taken.
 If they do not want this, then they had better obey the Law".
-She refused to specify whether more serious measures include custodial or prison sentences.
+She refused to specify whether more serious measures include prison sentences.